Using in Native Android Projects (UaaL)

 4. Enable Main Android Manifest and open from Assets/Plugins/Android folder

-5. Add service tag (between existing <application> </application> tag as stated in File Setup : AndroidManifest.xml
+5. Add service tag (between existing \<application> \</application> tag as stated in [#file-setup-androidmanifest.xml](#file-setup-androidmanifest.xml "mention")

-6. Open settings.gradle of your root native project and add lines fromFile Setup : settings.gradle at the end of the file after you include unityLibrary project directory.
+6. Open settings.gradle of your root native project and add lines from[#file-setup-settings.gradle](#file-setup-settings.gradle "mention") at the end of the file after you include unityLibrary project directory.

-External Dependency Manager Setup (Optional)
+### External Dependency Manager Setup (Optional)

 1. Open Assets -> External Dependency Manager -> Android -> Settings